-What Is an Ube and Why Is It So Trendy Right Now?
+What Is an Ube and Why Is It So Popular?

-Right now, it seems that violet-colored desserts are all the rage on Instagram.
-Purple ice cream, brownies, and macarons (and sometimes all three combined!) have become the star of many a food photo shoot.
+It seems that violet-colored desserts are all the rage on Instagram.
+Purple ice cream, brownies, and macarons (and sometimes all three combined) have become the star of many food photoshoots.
 The gorgeous hue is due to one ingredient: ube (pronounced ooh-beh).
-But what exactly is an ube, and why has it suddenly become so trendy?
+But what exactly is an ube, and why has it become so popular?

-The ube is a purple yam originally from the Philippines.
-It’s essentially a bright purple sweet potato with an even sweeter, more mellow taste than its orange relative with a slightly nutty, vanilla taste.
-It’s popularly used in desserts in Filipino cuisine, often boiled and then mashed with condensed milk.
+Ube, meaning tuber in Tagalog, is a purple yam originally from the Philippines.
+Different than the purple sweet potato, it has an even sweeter, more mellow taste than its orange relative.
+Ube has a slightly nutty, vanilla taste and is popularly used in desserts in Filipino cuisine, often boiled and then mashed with condensed milk.

-Ube is often confused with Taro, another similar root vegetable, but the two are distinct.
-Taro is often used in savory dishes, while ube, while it can be cooked with savory spices, is more commonly used in sweets.
+Ube is often confused with taro, another similar root vegetable, but the two are distinct.
+Taro is often used in savory dishes, while ube (though it can be cooked with savory spices) is more commonly used in sweets.

-While the ube has long been a staple in Filipino cuisine, used in cakes, puddings, flan, cheesecake, and more, it's only made its way into mainstream U.S. culture in the last three years.
-One of the first New York restaurants to embrace the trend was Manila Social Club, introducing ube doughnuts back in 2016.
-From there, restaurants and bake shops across the country began coming up with creative ways to incorporate the technicolor root vegetable into their treats.
+While the ube has long been a staple in Filipino cuisine-used in cakes, puddings, flan, cheesecake, and more-it's only made its way into mainstream U.S. culture in the last few years.
+One of the first New York restaurants to embrace the ingredient was Manila Social Club, introducing ube doughnuts in 2016.
+From there, restaurants and bakeries across the country began coming up with creative ways to incorporate the technicolor root vegetable into their treats.

-It's pretty safe to say that the ube's popularity is due in large part to its photographic nature, especially in a culture addicted to social media, but don't discount this trend as one solely for the eyes to feast on.
+It's pretty safe to say that the ube's popularity is due in large part to its photographic nature, especially in a culture addicted to social media, but don't discount this ingredient as one solely for the eyes to feast on.
 Ube is surprisingly delicious, and with the continued proliferation of ube-flavored goods, you have plenty of opportunities to give it a try.
-Trader Joe's even just released an ube ice cream, ensuring that this trend isn't going anywhere anytime soon.
+Trader Joe's even has an ube ice cream, ensuring that this flavor isn't going anywhere anytime soon.